 The desert is alive with numerous varieties of life.
 One of the most fascinating is the cactus longhorn beetle.
 What is a cactus longhorn beetle?
-These beautiful insects have rather scary looking mandibles and long, sleek antennae.
+These beautiful insects have rather scary-looking mandibles and long, sleek antennae.
 Longhorn beetles on cactus won’t eat the plant, but their young can cause some damage.
 Cactus longhorn beetles live in the southwestern United States, especially in the Sonoran Desert.

 What is a Cactus Longhorn Beetle?

-The feeding activity of the juveniles can severely damage even large cacti, which will soften in spots and eventually collapse in on itself as tissues are consumed.
+The feeding activity of the juveniles can severely damage even large cacti, which will soften in spots and eventually collapse in on themselves as tissues are consumed.
 Fortunately, the insect has plenty of natural predators and is rarely an issue of high concern.

 Cactus Longhorn Beetle Info

-The female lays individual eggs which hatch into brown headed larvae.
+The female lays individual eggs which hatch into brown-headed larvae.
 These burrow into the cactus, secreting a green substance into the hole which hardens to a blackened tone, securing their entry.
 Larvae will feed on the roots and interior tissues of the cactus.
 They overwinter inside and emerge in spring as adults.

 During the day, adults hide in the sand to keep cool.
 Their primary objective is to mate before they die and feed infrequently but usually on tender new growth.
 Occasionally, adults will feed on new shoots and plants such as Portulaca.

 Once you see longhorn beetles on cactus, it’s time to grab a flashlight and get to work.
 Grab the family and mete out some old-fashioned control of cactus longhorn beetles.
 While adult feeding is unlikely to destroy a plant because they feed little and live a very short life, the young who hatch and overwinter in the plant have months to liquefy the interior of a cactus.
 This means catching the adults before they can hatch another generation of cactus predators.